chiefy/alpine-nodejs-builder/README.md

 Pulling images from repositories is not exactly cheap and/or fast, and when deploying or scheduling containers to run, it can reduce deployment time and developer frustration (why is this taking so long?).

+## Should I be using this for important (prod) stuff?
+No!
+At this point this is an experiment to see just how slim I can make a node-based docker image.
+There are likely issues when compiling native modules in certain situations.

 ## Quickstart / TL;DR
 ```bash
 $ docker run \